Body Poem and Dream Poem: Illuminating Unthought Knowns

 Coming back to our senses as a species: why I think our world needs Body Poem/Dream Poem

 There are many hopeful signs of positive change in our culture, with many people looking to reclaim a sense of authority over their own lives and health.
-However, I think it is fair to say that mainstream culture still shames and devalues the body’s needs and desires, as well as negating the body’s wisdom.
+However, I think it’s fair to say that mainstream culture still shames and devalues the body’s needs and desires, as well as negating the body’s wisdom.
 We are encouraged to focus on how our bodies (and our lives) look as opposed to how they feel.
 Media images consistently remind us of how inadequate we are if we don’t measure up, in order to sell us things we don’t really need.

 We are taught to view our bodies as machines that can just keep going forever on adrenalin, and to feel guilty about needing rest.
 Many people find unhealthy ways to self-medicate and self-soothe, not knowing any other way.
 Many are afraid to feel the more tender emotions that lurk underneath their stress, because they have been taught to suppress them.